top of page

 that we actually share with each other:

-parts that we can also solve together, step by step.
+parts that we can also set free and heal together, step by step.

 The Indian god Ganesha, for example, portrays the archetype of the liberated firefighter; he takes the time to taste the inner sweetness of existence.